proksch/javafx.testfx/README.md

 Everytime the `Button` is clicked, the count of previous clicks will be shown via the `Label`.
 The JUnit5 test suite runs the UI and tests whether the controller works as expected.

-*Please note:* The source code of `Main` and `Controller`, the corresponding `basic.fxml` file, and the test suite are all extensively commented to explain the implementation.
+*Please note:* The source code of `Main` and `Controller`, the corresponding `basic.fxml` file, and the corresponding test suite illustrate the implementation.
 The `pom.xml` (see `maven-surefire-plugin` configuration and the test dependencies) and `.gitlab-ci.yml` (see `yum` invocation) files contain comments that explain what is necessary to run the example in [headless mode](https://en.wikipedia.org/wiki/Headless_software), e.g.,